Quick Links:

 As an Amazon Associate we may earn from qualifying purchases made via links on our website.

 Incognito mode in your browser is needed to make you incognito, as its name says.
-This means that the browser won’t record temporary data such as caches or cookies, and won’t record information about your browsing activity.
+This means that the browser won’t record temporary data such as caches or cookies or record information about your browsing activity.

-Also in incognito mode, you will be automatically logged out of all services.
-For example, if in normal mode you have an active account in Gmail, then in incognito mode, you will need to re-login to it.
+Also, in incognito mode, you will be automatically logged out of all services.
+For example, if you have an active account in Gmail in standard mode, then in incognito mode, you will need to re-login to it.

 It’s worth remembering that this mode also will not remember the history of your visits or queries in search engines.
 In addition, if you enter any account in incognito mode, you will be automatically logged out of it when you close the tab.